-- make an appeal against a rating; request a re-inspection; or add a comment against your score on the website, please visit our Safeguards for Businesses page.
+- make an appeal against a rating; request a re-inspection; apply for the early publication of your rating; or add a comment against your score on the website, please visit our Safeguards for Businesses page.

 - make the most of your food hygiene rating, visit the Food Standards Agency's FHRS Promotional Toolkit.